 GeneCards Summary for GATA1 Gene

 GATA1 (GATA Binding Protein 1 (Globin Transcription Factor 1)) is a Protein Coding gene.
-Diseases associated with GATA1 include thrombocytopenia with beta-thalassemia, x-linked and gata1-related x-linked cytopenia.
+Diseases associated with GATA1 include dyserythropoietic anemia and thrombocytopenia and gata1-related diamond-blackfan anemia.
 Among its related pathways are Hemostasis and G-AlphaQ Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is GATA5.

 UniProtKB/Swiss-Prot for GATA1 Gene